-3. Unique Entity Identifier (UEI) and System for Award Management (SAM)
+3. Include any other documents that are relevant to the application.
+Unique Entity Identifier (UEI) and System for Award Management (SAM)

 A UEI is required to apply for this funding.
 You must register in the SAM.gov to receive your UEI.